-Also, I can confirm I’ve said “Iannucci” 4, no, 5 times now.
+Also, I can confirm I’ve said “Iannucci” 4… no… 5 times now.
 That’s some top stats.
 You can look forward to more in-depth Iannucci statistics within.
 6 times.

-Welcome to a television show that was largely forgotten on release, buried beneath the misery of international terrorism, but that’s ok.
+Welcome to a television show that was largely forgotten on release, as it was buried beneath the misery of international terrorism, but that’s ok.
 Thanks to the miserly comedy content offered in recent times, it provides us with the opportunity to revisit strange little oddities such as this.
 The series a watchable mixture of monologues and skits, prone to taking you on minor adventures.

 A good majority of Iannucci’s works have something in common, they mostly deal with the exciting current affairs of the time.
 Which is great an’ all, but won’t help when you have to explain a Douglas Hurd to your grandchildren.
-The state of the current political system is a punchline to its own morbid jokes.
+The state of the political system in 2017 is a punchline to its own morbid jokes.
 You don’t need a Thick of It or The Day Today with a Boris Johnson bumbling around.
 Let’s not ruin our day by talking about the other blonde haired buffoon.
-The marvellous Time Trumpet will eventually show its age, as the celebrities in question become less relevant to a new generations trash culture.
+The marvellous Time Trumpet will eventually show its age as the celebrities in question become less relevant to a new generations trash culture.

 Note – Satire – “The use of humour into shaming government into improvement”… Hah!
 My arse!

 The Armando Iannucci Shows won’t age quite as swiftly as his more revered works.
-The episodes are personal and human, based on universal insecurities with titles such as “Imagination” and “Neighbours”.
+The episodes are personal and human based on universal insecurities with titles such as “Imagination” and “Neighbours”.
 Any series where the first episode is called “Twats” deserve an award.

 Talking of the first episode, it is a strange start as it doesn’t immediately introduce the host.
 Instantly defying what you would expect from a series called “The Armando Iannucci Shows”.
 Instead a young couple are shown around a beautiful house by an estate agent, only to find a bunch of bastard children have drawn the property and the whole things made from paper.
 This sets the tone quite nicely.
 By the end of the episode a bemused Armando has come to the conclusion that “we’re all twats!” as he stands in the middle of a packed bus.